Gridrunner

 Gridrunner is a fixed shooter video game written by Jeff Minter and published by Llamasoft for the VIC-20 in 1982.
-It was ported to the Atari 8-bit family, ZX Spectrum, Commodore 64, Commodore PET and Dragon 32.
+It was ported to the Atari 8-bit computers, ZX Spectrum, Commodore 64, Commodore PET and Dragon 32.
 Many remakes and sequels have followed, including versions for the Atari ST, Amiga, Pocket PC, Microsoft Windows, and iOS.

 Gameplay

 The game is similar to the Atari, Inc. arcade game Centipede, with long, segmented enemies that progress in a zig-zag fashion and can be broken apart.
 Players control a small ship that can fire upwards and move freely around the screen.
 The player must also avoid pulses emitted by the X-Y zappers which patrol the edges of the grid.
 The game has twenty waves of enemies to complete.

 Development

 Llamasoft released Gridrunner in 1982 for the unexpanded VIC-20.
-The game was written over the course of a single week, which Minter refers to as "the best week of work I've ever done."
-Although it draws its inspiration from the arcade game Centipede with the concept of a snake-like enemy descending the screen through a series of obstacles (mushrooms in centipede, pods in Gridrunner) it plays much faster.
+The game was written over the course of a single week.
+Although it draws its inspiration from the arcade game Centipede with the concept of a snake-like enemy descending the screen through a series of obstacles (mushrooms in Centipede, pods in Gridrunner) it plays much faster.
 Versions of the game appeared for several of the home computers of the early 1980s.

 The name of the game was inspired by posters advertising the film Blade Runner.